 My desert island meal would be spaghetti with clams probably followed by quince trifle - no jelly.
 Then a cream tea, of course.

 Originally from Devon, I trained at Leiths School of Food & Wine after a degree and Masters in English Literature.

 After graduating I worked in lots of London restaurants (Spring, The Dock Kitchen, Morito, Moro, Ellory-now-Leroy), as well as cooking for events, weddings, markets stalls and pop ups.

-My illustrations have been featured in PPC, Code, The Evening Standard and Waitrose, whilst my recipes and writing have been featured in/on The Guardian, Elle, Conde Nast Traveller, Waitrose (again), Olive, The Times, The Financial Times, The Telegraph, The Sunday Times, Sunday Brunch, The New York Times, Eater and Wanderlust.
+My illustrations have been featured in PPC, Code, The Evening Standard and Waitrose, whilst my recipes and writing have been featured in/on The Guardian, Elle, Conde Nast Traveller, Waitrose (again), Olive, The Times, The Financial Times, The Telegraph, The Sunday Times, Sunday Brunch, The New York Times, Eater, MOB Kitchen and Wanderlust.

 I also baked Iced Buns for a time under the name Puns & Buns at Druid St Market (RIP).
 One of the highlights of my life was when Bee Wilson ate one and described it as 'nostalgia, with a hint of genius'.
 I have plans to bake buns again, one day.